These fried chicken burgers are ultra crispy and absolutely bursting with flavour. Better still, they couldn’t be easier to make.

 Buttermilk Marinated Chicken

 Buttermilk is absolutely KEY to the deliciousness of these burgers.
 Marinating chicken in buttermilk tenderises the meat and acts as a great gateway to inject the spices into the chicken.
+It also has the perfect consistency to allow the breading to stick to the chicken (more on this in a sec).

-How long to marinate the chicken?
+How long should I marinate the chicken?

 How to marinate chicken - 3 step by step photos